EMD SD50: SD50S

 The SD50S ("short frame") were prototype units built in December 1980.
 They were shorter than production locomotives by approximately 2 ft.
 There were six SD50Ss built, all of which were sold to the Norfolk & Western and eventually passed to Norfolk Southern.
 They were withdrawn in the early 2000s as non-standard.
 Two were rebuilt in 2008 as "SD40E" models by Norfolk Southern's Juniata Shops, along with several standard length SD50s.

 The SD50S designation was also used for five locomotives built by EMD Australian licensee Clyde Engineering, Adelaide for Hamersley Iron.
 Shorter than production SD50s, they were equipped with a special double cab roof for insulation against the hot Australian desert sun in the Pilbara region.
 Withdrawn in November 1995, they were sold to National Railway Equipment Company and exported to the United States in February 1999 and used in national lease service.
 They were subsequently sold to the Utah Railway in June 2001.
-In June 2017, 6063 and 6064 were sold to the Chicago, Fort Wayne & Eastern Railroad, 6064 was relocated by Genesee & Wyoming to the Indiana & Ohio Railway and renumbered 5017.
+In June 2017, 6063 and 6064 were sold to the Chicago, Fort Wayne & Eastern Railroad, 6064 was relocated by Genesee & Wyoming to the Indiana & Ohio Railway and renumbered 5016 and 5017.

+SDL50

+The SDL50 ("L" standing for "lightweight") was an export-only version of the SD50, designed to operate in harsh desert climates.
+The model was ordered only by the Saudi Government Railways Organization (later the Saudi Railways Organization, now Saudi Arabia Railways) in Saudi Arabia, for operation on the Dammam-Riyadh railroad.
+A total of 31 SDL50s were built in four batches from 1981 to 2005, numbered as the 3500-series.

+Like most other SD50 models, the SDL50s use an EMD 16-645F3 prime mover rated at 3,500 horsepower (2,600 kW).
+Modifications for operation in the desert include extra-large air filters to keep out dust and sand, as well as special sealing in order to keep the train's traction motors and other components protected.